Warning: This work has been rated 18+ for language, violence, and mature content.

 Cecilia immediately turned her head towards Ren and let out an invigorating gasp.
 “Yeah!
 I want to learn it!
 I’ll practice a lot!
-After that, I can become a hero like you, right?”
+Then I can become a hero like you!”
 She squealed.

 “Shh!”
 Ren hushed again.
-Cecilia put both of her hands over her mouth.
-“Well…” he said loathingly.
-“You can be a hero, but--not like me.”
+Cecilia slapped her hands over her mouth.
+“Well…” he said, loathingly.
+“Why become a hero like me, when you can become even better?”

-Cecilia gasped in excitement and looked back at the video with longing eyes.
+Air escaped Cecilia as her mouth slowly opened, and stared at her brother with longing eyes.
 “I want to learn from her!”
-She pointed at the screen.
+She pointed at the screen across the room.

 Cecilia’s smile could not grow any larger.
 She jumped up and down impatiently at Ren’s bedside then climbed up to lay her head on his lap.

 This put Ren on edge.
-Apparently this kid that magically appeared out of nowhere shortly after he had been shot, knew Cecilia had regeneration magic and how to use it.
+Apparently this kid that magically appeared out of nowhere knew Cecilia had regeneration magic and how to use it.
 On top of that, he made the weather in Honolulu snow.
-As quickly as he appeared and taught Cecilia she could heal people, he also disappeared just as quickly.
-Which was why Cecilia stopped halfway in her thank you.
-Then again, the child didn’t do any harm.
+As quickly as he appeared and taught Cecilia she could heal people, he also disappeared just as fast.

 Under normal circumstances, Ren would dismiss Cecilia’s story as an accident.
 Chances were, her tears fell over his wound and healed him.
-However, the snow was more than enough proof that Cecilia was not alone.
+However, the snow was more than enough proof that Cecilia didn’t simply make things up.
 Even then, what reason did Cecilia have to make up a story or lie?

-There was one thing that his search all had in common though.
-A single variable that appeared no matter how specific or different the tags.
+His efforts weren’t entirely in vain though.
+Something caught his interest.
+All of the articles and websites that he searched all had one thing in common.
+A single variable that appeared no matter how specific or different he altered his search tags.
 A female martial artist, the one Cecilia watched earlier.
 Her name appeared in every single link that he clicked on.
-He tried to ignore it, but the overwhelming amount of results made him give in, and he finally decided to research her instead.
+He tried to ignore it, but the amount of information on her was so overwhelming, he was able to learn about her career through quick skims.

-No matter what, whether it was body exercise, martial arts, dojos, any physical activity to be honest, his search results all led to her.
+No matter what, whether it was body exercise, martial arts, dojos, any physical activity his search results all some form of information on her.

 From all her success, she was bestowed the title, “Legion.”